joaodperes/CubeForge/README.md

 1. 6 packs of 10 cards per player (300 cards supports 60 * 5 players)
 2. Alliance deck building rules still apply
 3. To add a house to your deck, you must have at least 6 cards from that house.
 The rest of the house will be filled with the house token in question (see below)
-4. Houses should be added to the draft at a minimum of 1 per player

 The full card list can be found in the [cards](/cards/) folder, and the card images in each house's subfolder.